Magistrate Best Practices

 Magistrates should arrive to the meet fully prepared to execute their duties with excellence.
 Prior to each meet, every QM should:

-- Reread the rule book in full.
+- Reread the CBQ Rule Book in full.

 - Reread this document in full.